William Luther Pierce: Views

 Pierce was opposed to individualism and largely viewed politics as a manifestation of group dynamics, criticizing modern American society as atomized and selfish.
 He accused individualists such as Ayn Rand, who was ethnically Jewish, of plotting against whites by promoting individualism to them.
 Pierce's goal was to convince the white population through propaganda, leading ultimately to a violent race revolution; he promoted his views through several mediums.
 Particularly important to his political views was World War II, perceived by Pierce as the most important event in modern Western history.
 He saw it as the triumph of democracy over fascism, which he believed to be the detriment of future generations, and led to the 1960s counterculture.
 He believed the counterculture was a kulturkampf designed to destroy Western civilization.
+He found the popularity of Holocaust denialism on the far-right to be regrettable; he said he had "spoken with SS men who told me that they shot Jews, and I believed them".
+Instead he said that white supremacists should "face the Holocaust squarely and judge it on the basis of a higher morality, according to which it is only the upward course of Life which is sacred".

 Pierce was publicly critical of most contemporary right-wing terrorism, particularly lone wolf terrorism, though not for moral reasons.
 He agreed ideologically with the perpetrators of most right-wing lone wolf terrorism of the period, but thought it was ineffective at best and counterproductive at worst.
 He accepted that "civilians are going to be killed", but said the current time was incorrect for it and it lacked "a plan that can be reasonably argued will get you what you want to achieve".
 Despite these statements, Pierce dedicated his second book, Hunter, to lone wolf terrorist Joseph Paul Franklin, and became associated with the strategy of leaderless resistance; he also had several followers who committed acts of lone-wolf terrorism.
 His approach to terrorism was, according to scholar George Michael, "a gradual approach to terrorism with a preparatory stage which emphasized propaganda and organization".